 Practitioners In Practice You will explore the impact of two theatre practitioners through a series of practical workshops forming a practical performance and research report based on the outcomes.
-You will also create a brand new piece of devised theatre, lasting up to 30 minutes, on a topic of their choice.
+You will also create a brand new piece of devised theatre also create a brand new piece of devised theatre, lasting up to 30 minutes, on a topic of their choice.
 You will document their progress and process in a creative portfolio.